-Please note this event has been rescheduled from 2 December 2020 and will now take place in our Cafe Bar space.
+Please note this event has been rescheduled from 2 December 2020 and 1 March 2021.
+It will now take place in our Cafe Bar space.

 Join Simon Shaw-Miller (Professor of History of Art at the University of Bristol) as we consider relationships across the musical and visual arts.
 This is the second of a series of illustrated talks.
 Tonight’s talk will focus on the ways music often tries, and fails, to demote the visual.
 Musicians discussed will include Beethoven, Mendelssohn, Satie and Cage.